ragardner/tksheet/docs/DOCUMENTATION.md

 #### **Get a single cells data**

-This is a higher performance method to get a single cells data which may be useful for example when performing a very large number of data retrievals in a loop.
+This is a higher performance method to get a single cells data which may be useful for example when performing a very large number of single cell data retrievals in a loop.

 ```python
 get_cell_data(r: int, c: int, get_displayed: bool = False) -> object